 By Ellen Calica, Business Development

 Its that time of year again for the Board of Directors to reevaluate and prepare their annual budget.
-Although its important to always be mindful of costs throughout the year, this can be the perfect time for the Board to utilize ways to save money in their HOA.
+Although its important to always be mindful of costs throughout the year, this can be the perfect time for the Board to utilize ways to save money in their association.

 Explore Insurance Options

 Insurance can be one of the largest expenses for an association.
-Not all carriers or coverage cost the same, so ask your manager to obtain three different bids for insurance for your HOA before you agree to another term.
+Not all carriers or coverage cost the same, so ask your manager to obtain three different bids for insurance for your association before you agree to another term.
 If your insurance quotes come back comparable, think about raising your deductible to lower your premium.
-This works best if maintenance has been top of mind in your HOA, and you don't anticipate a lot of emergency repairs.
+This works best if maintenance has been top of mind in your association, and you don't anticipate a lot of emergency repairs.

 Bid Out Your Vendors Regularly

 Even if you are happy with your current vendors, bid out the contracts regularly to ensure you are fair paying market prices.
 Create a standard request for proposal (RFP) ahead of time to make sure you are bidding apples to apples.
 Include your current vendor in the bidding process so that they can negotiate the current terms to be more favorable.